The Board is committed to the highest standards of corporate governance.

 - To review and approve the external auditor’s terms of engagement, remuneration and tenure of appointment.

-The Company has established a management engagement committee which comprises all of the Directors, save Richard Moffitt, with Jonathan Gray as the Chairman of the committee.
+The Company has established a Management Engagement Committee which comprises all of the independent Directors, with Nigel Rich as Chair.
 The Management Engagement Committee meets at least once a year.
-The Management Engagement Committee’s main function is to review and make recommendations on any proposed amendment to the Relationship Agreement and the Investment Management Agreement and keep under review the performance of the Company and examine the effectiveness of the its internal control systems.
+The Management Engagement Committee’s main function is to review and make recommendations on any proposed amendment to the Relationship Agreement and the Investment Management Agreement and keep under review the performance of the Company and examine the effectiveness of its internal control systems.

-Under the Investment Management Agreement, the Board has delegated day-to-day responsibility for running the Company to the Manager.
+Under the Investment Management Agreement, the Board has delegated the execution of its investment strategy and business model to the Manager.
 Richard Moffitt and Christopher Turner, on behalf of the Manager, deal with all the property transactions including rentals.
-They are supported administratively by appropriate people from the Manager’s professional staff.
 Richard Moffitt and Christopher Turner report to the Board at each meeting and other members of the management team attend as required.

-The Manager regularly use for its purchase and sales of assets, M1 Agency LLP, a limited liability partnership in which Richard Moffitt has an interest.
+The Manager regularly (but not exclusively) uses for its purchase and sales of assets, M1 Agency LLP, a limited liability partnership in which Richard Moffitt has an interest.
 Each transaction is reviewed by the Manager excluding Richard Moffitt and by the Independent Directors to ensure that the fees payable are in line with market fees and practice and are disclosed to the market where appropriate.

-The Board formally reviews the Manager’s performance each year, to allow the Board to state, if appropriate, that the Manager’s continued appointment is in shareholders’ interests and is in accordance with the Listing Rules.
+The Board formally reviews the Manager’s performance each year, to allow the Board to consider and approve, if appropriate, that the Manager’s continued appointment is in shareholders’ interests as a whole.